Allergy Shots in Durham, NC: What to Know

 Are there allergists near me in Durham?

 Yes, Durham has excellent allergist access through Duke Health, UNC Health, and private practices across the Triangle.
-However, for a more convenient option, at-home allergy treatment with telehealth consultations and delivered immunotherapy drops eliminates the need for 25-35 weekly office visits.
+However, for a more convenient option, Curex at-home SCIT allergy shots with telehealth consultations eliminate the need for 25-35 weekly office visits at $129/month.

 Can I get allergy treatment at home in Durham, NC?